SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/2_setup_ea_cloud_foundry.md

     ![](images/2_ea_suba_01_create.png)

-2. Provide a name for the Subaccount, the Region (choose carefully) and Subdomain.
+2. Provide a name for the Subaccount, the Region (choose carefully), and the Subdomain.

     Choose "Create".